python/devguide/triaging.rst

 Keywords
 ''''''''
-Essentially flags about the issue.
+Various flags about the issue.
 Multiple values are possible.

 * after moratorium
     The issue is in regards to a language change which is not allowed during